Tap-Payments/gosell-js-client/README.md

 - Now you have the token, it's time to authorize the payment.
 Take the token, and use it in the body of a card to preform the [charge](https://www.tap.company/developers) request from your application or website's backend server
-- if you you further questions, please contact ask us [support](https://www.tap.company/support)
+- If you you further questions, please contact ask us [support](https://www.tap.company/support)

 ### Test Google Pay™